PaddlePaddle/Paddle/paddle/framework/backward.md

 ## Motivation

 In Neural Network, many model is solved by the the backpropagation algorithm(known as BP) at present.
 Technically it caculates the gradient of the loss function, then distributed back through the networks.
-Follows the chain rule, so we need to compound the gradient operators/expressions together with the chain rule.
+Follows the chain rule, so we need a module chains the gradient operators/expressions together with to construct the backward pass.
 Every forward network needs a backward network to construct the full computation graph, the operator/expression's backward pass will be generated respect to forward pass.

 ## Implementation